 If you are experiencing any of these symptoms, you should contact your doctor or health specialist of trust to design a plan for your specific needs.

 In addition to proactively and routinely checking your nutritional needs as a Gastric Bypass patient, nutritionists and health specialists can further support your health by offering options specific to your needs, such as Fusion Soft Chews.

 Fusion Soft Chews is a multivitamin designed and formulated specifically for patients of Gastric bypass, following the ASMBS guidelines.

-Fusion Soft Chews is the ideal choice for a daily vitamin and mineral regimen necessary for patients after weight loss surgery, which with a delicious berry flavor is ideal for taking as a daily treat.
+Fusion Soft Chews is the ideal choice for a daily vitamin and mineral regimen necessary for patients after weight loss surgery.
+With a delicious berry flavor, it is ideal for taking as a daily treat.

 It is important to educate yourself before undergoing a Gastric Bypass surgery, as well as to continue the recommended follow-ups with your health specialists and doctors during and after the procedure.

 This way, you can achieve your health goals and a better quality of life!